 Automating persona characteristic creation¶

 In the ideal world, personas will be created by dedicated teams of research collecting empirical data, working collectively in one place to affinity diagram factoids, and persona characteristics that structure them.
 In reality, team members might be working individually, remotely, and using open source intelligence or online sources of data.
-To provide some automation for this activity, we have created some helper extensions and CAIRIS features.
+To provide some automation for this activity, we have created some features for offline and collaborative creation of persona characteristics.

 The Persona Helper is a Chrome Extension that can be used to automatically create document references from highlighted text on a web page open in Chrome.
 This might be useful when eliciting factoids from website.